Ciao a tutti!

 I decided that Russia isn’t the kind of country I want to overstay a visa in so I had to start the next leg of my adventure a wee bit early (I’m going to try to get a new Russian visa in Autumn after my epic Mid East project is finished).

-Being here now is of course an excellent chance to improve my poor Italian skills too (I’ve already started my lessons on italki as well as practising around the town here) but Russian is still going to be my main target language for a while longer.
+Being here now is of course an excellent chance to improve my poor Italian skills too (I’ve already started learning Italian with lessons on italki as well as practising around the town here) but Russian is still going to be my main target language for a while longer.

 I’m determined to reach a solid B2 equivalent level in Russian (conversational) so it’s important to me that I succeed in reaching that goal.
 My Russian friends will be joining me in Italy soon which will help keep me determined to improve while I’m here.